danirus/sphinx-nefertiti/docs/source/quick-start.rst

     :align: center
     :class: border-radius-2

-    Read more about customizing the header links in :ref:`header-links`.
+    Read more about customizing the header links in :ref:`Customization > Header links <header-links>`.

 3. Colorsets
 ============